purdurnr/Create-cSolution-Process/Create-cSolution-Process-rv1.md

         - file: ./source/lwipopts.h
         - file: ./source/semihost_hardfault.h
 ```
-The location of the source files must also be added to the cProject.yml under the paths: group
+The location of the source files must also be added to the cProject.yml under the add-path: category.
+This information is used with the Build tools to communicate locations to search for files in the project.
 ```yaml
   add-path:
     - ./source
 ```
 >__ACTION:__
->***Copy the source files for your example into the /source folder in the workspace.***
+>Copy the source files for the example into the /source folder in the workspace.
+>Add list of source files to cProject.yml file; Add ./source to project path

 ### 5.2 Adding Board Files
-Board files are another set of files that need to be added to the cProject.yml.
-Similar to the source files, they are provided in the pack under the /example/board folder.
+Board files are a required set of files that need to be added to the cProject.yml.
+They are listed in MCUXpresso IDE eclipse UI under the /board folder.

 ![EclipseBoardFiles](./images/training-getstarted-EclipseBoardFiles-Ping.png)

+Similar to the source files, they are delivered in the pack under the /example/board folder.
+They are copied to this folder by the author of the cSolution project.

+The name "board" is selected to identify this group of files.

 They are added to the cProject.yml as follows:
 ```yaml